 6 August - Farmers Day

 Volunteers should note that as much of the work is within local communities and schools, the projects are affected by these dates.
 During the school holidays some of the projects have a slightly different structure or are put on hold while the children are on holiday.
 Volunteers are asked to be flexible as there is no shortage of important and rewarding work to be done at these times.

-Livingstone volunteers reside at a comfortable and secure volunteer house within The Livingstone Backpackers - a 5-minute walk away from Livingstone town centre.
+Livingstone volunteers reside at a comfortable and secure volunteer house within The Livingstone Backpackers - a 5-minute walk away from Livingstone town centre where there are grocery stores, cafes, bars and restaurants.
 The Backpackers features a dining area, bar, swimming pool, large garden, and even a rock-climbing wall which is available to the volunteers!!
-The property accommodates volunteers from the healthcare/medical, teaching and sports projects.
-The accommodation is multi-sex, but males and females will be sleeping in separate rooms.
+Accommodation upgrades are available for an additional supplement - subject to availability.